rutura/learnqt/_posts/2026-02-17-qt6-qml-project-architecture.md

 You need to fetch data from a REST API.
 You need a list that users can search, filter, and sort.
 You need to save things to disk.
 Before you know it, your `Main.qml` is 800 lines long, you've got business logic mixed in with your button colors, and adding a new feature feels like performing surgery with oven mitts.

 I've been there.
-And after building several Qt 6 applications, a GitHub Repository Explorer, a Contact Manager, and modular component libraries, I've landed on a project structure that scales without making you hate your code three months later.
+And after building several Qt 6 applications, I've landed on a project structure that scales without making you hate your code three months later.
+I use this structure in the book projects like the GitHub Repository Explorer and the Contact Manager, and it's the same pattern I use in my own apps.
+Well, at least variations of it.

  Let me walk you through it.

 These are real, fully functional applications.
 Here is the GitHub Repository Explorer, for example, pulling live data from the GitHub API: